UBC-R-Study-group/studyGroup/lessons/intro-r-tidyverse/tidy-verse-intro.md

 ## loading data

-Set your working directory in R to where you saved [this folder](https://github.com/minisciencegirl/studyGroup/files/2101006/intro-r-tidyverse.zip) to.
+Set your working directory in R to where you saved the unzipped version of [this folder](https://github.com/minisciencegirl/studyGroup/files/2101006/intro-r-tidyverse.zip) to.
 ```{r}
 read_csv("data/state_property_data.csv")
 ```